Crypto Overview in Denmark

 Cryptocurrency Status

-Denmark maintains a relatively open stance toward cryptocurrencies, permitting their ownership, trading, and use while treating them as personal assets rather than legal currency.
-The Danish Central Bank (Danmarks Nationalbank) has clarified that Bitcoin and other cryptocurrencies do not possess the legal status of currency or money under Danish law.
-Instead, cryptocurrencies are classified as digital representations of value that can be accepted by individuals and businesses as a means of exchange and stored or traded electronically.
+Denmark permits the ownership, trading, and use of cryptocurrencies while treating them as personal assets rather than legal currency.
+Danmarks Nationalbank has stated that Bitcoin and other cryptocurrencies do not possess the legal status of currency or money under Danish law.
+They are classified as digital representations of value that individuals and businesses may accept as a means of exchange and store or trade electronically.

-The Danish Financial Supervisory Authority (Finanstilsynet or DFSA) has stated that cryptocurrencies used purely as a means of payment are generally not regulated under financial legislation.
-However, the regulatory treatment varies based on how cryptocurrencies are classified and used.
-Tokens that resemble financial instruments, such as security tokens, may fall under existing securities regulations and require compliance with prospectus requirements and other financial rules.
-The determination of whether specific crypto-assets constitute regulated financial instruments is made on a case-by-case basis.
+Finanstilsynet (the Danish Financial Supervisory Authority, also called the DFSA) has stated that cryptocurrencies used purely as a means of payment are generally not regulated under financial legislation.
+The regulatory treatment varies based on how tokens are classified and used: tokens that resemble financial instruments, such as security tokens, may fall under existing securities regulations and require compliance with prospectus requirements and other financial rules.
+Classification is determined on a case-by-case basis.

-As a member of the European Union, Denmark is now subject to the Markets in Crypto-Assets Regulation (MiCA), which provides a comprehensive harmonized framework for crypto-asset issuers and service providers across the EU.
+As an EU member state, Denmark is subject to the Markets in Crypto-Assets Regulation (MiCA), which became fully applicable on 30 December 2024 and provides a comprehensive harmonized framework for crypto-asset issuers and service providers across all EU member states.
 MiCA establishes standardized rules for authorization, consumer protection, and market integrity.
+Titles III and IV of MiCA, covering asset-referenced tokens and e-money tokens, entered into force earlier, on 30 June 2024.
+Finanstilsynet is the competent authority under MiCA Articles 60 through 62.

 Tax Treatment